uperl/Archive-Libarchive/README.md

 - Iterate over the contents

-    Ask alternatively for "header" or entry/file meta data (which is represented by a [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry) instance), and entry/file content.
+    Ask alternatively for "header" or entry/file metadata (which is represented by a [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry) instance), and entry/file content.

 - Finish by calling "close"